This article originally appeared on VICE Canada

 Inside the event, before Harper event took to the stage, a FEMEN protester managed to make it a step inside the door before being wrestled away.
 She was pinned to the floor as she screamed "Harper!
 Dictator!" on repeat.
 In their style, she managed to get her breasts out of her shirt while under arrest.

 From the sounds of it, others tried to get in.
-Banging on the doors throughout the building had security scrambling all through the community centre where the event was being held.
+Banging on the doors throughout the building had security scrambling all through the community center where the event was being held.

 Harper took no questions at the event.
 Two local reporters, genuinely confused, asked a Conservative staffer why.
 He shrugged.